karthikkonduri/aitasite/content/pages/index.md

           textAlign: center
     subtitle: Expand your business with AITA
     text: >
-      Altruist International Trade and Advisory Group specializes in providing comprehensive trade solutions and expert advisory services to businesses looking to expand globally.
+      We provide comprehensive trade solutions and expert advisory services to businesses looking to expand globally.
 Our team of experienced professionals offers market entry strategies, regulatory compliance guidance, and supply chain optimization to ensure your success in Indian and International markets.
 We are dedicated to fostering sustainable trade practices and building long-lasting partnerships.
 Trust Altruist to navigate the complexities of global trade and help your business thrive.
     actions:
       - label: Get started
         altText: ''